Choosing the right suit, part 1: general principles and choice of trousers

 gray striped suit

-As for scratches, take the finest possible
+As for the stripes, take the finest possible ones.

 zoom material paisley pattern

-What material to choose for a suit?
+What material should you choose for a suit?

-Wool, the perfect suit material
+Wool, the ultimate costume material

 Merino wool

-Above, merino wool in its raw state
+Above, merino wool in its raw state.

 Photo of the Cerruti spinning mill